Malawi: Foreign relations

 Former President Hastings Banda established a pro-Western foreign policy that continued into early 2011.
 It included good diplomatic relationships with many Western countries.
 The transition from a one-party state to a multi-party democracy strengthened Malawian ties with the United States.
-Significant numbers of students from Malawi travel to the US for schooling, and the US has active branches of the Peace Corps, the Centers for Disease Control and Prevention, the Department of Health and Human Services and the Agency for International Development in Malawi.
+Significant numbers of students from Malawi travel to the US for schooling, and the US has active branches of the Peace Corps, the Centers for Disease Control and Prevention, the Department of Health and Human Services, and the Agency for International Development in Malawi.

 Malawi maintained close relations with South Africa throughout the Apartheid era, which strained Malawi's relationships with other African countries.
 Following the collapse of apartheid in 1994, diplomatic relationships were made and maintained into 2011 between Malawi and all other African countries.
 In 2010, however, Malawi's relationship with Mozambique became strained, partially due to disputes over the use of the Zambezi River and an inter-country electrical grid.
 In 2007, Malawi established diplomatic ties with China, and Chinese investment in the country has continued to increase since then, despite concerns regarding the treatment of workers by Chinese companies and competition of Chinese business with local companies.
-In 2011, relations between Malawi and the United Kingdom were damaged when a document was released in which the British ambassador to Malawi criticised President Mutharika.
+In 2011, a document was released in which the British ambassador to Malawi criticised President Mutharika.
 Mutharika expelled the ambassador from Malawi, and in July 2011, the UK announced that it was suspending all budgetary aid because of Mutharika's lack of response to criticisms of his government and economic mismanagement.
 On 26 July 2011, the United States followed suit, freezing a US$350 million grant, citing concerns regarding the government's suppression and intimidation of demonstrators and civic groups, as well as restriction of the press and police violence.

 Malawi has been seen as a haven for refugees from other African countries, including Mozambique and Rwanda, since 1985.
 These influxes of refugees have placed a strain on the Malawian economy but have also drawn significant inflows of aid from other countries.
-Donors to Malawi include the United States, Canada, Germany, Iceland, Japan, the Netherlands, Norway, Sweden, Ireland, the UK and Flanders (Belgium), as well as international institutions such as the World Bank, the International Monetary Fund, the European Union, the African Development Bank and UN organizations.

-Malawi is a member of several international organizations including the Commonwealth, the UN and some of its child agencies, the IMF, the World Bank, the African Union and the World Health Organization.
-Malawi tends to view economic and political stability in southern Africa as a necessity and advocates peaceful solutions through negotiation.
+Donors to Malawi include the United States, Canada, and Germany, as well as international institutions such as the World Bank, the International Monetary Fund, the European Union, the African Development Bank, and UN organizations.
+Malawi is a member of several international organizations, including the Commonwealth, the UN and some of its child agencies, the IMF, the World Bank, the African Union, and the World Health Organization.
 The country was the first in southern Africa to receive peacekeeping training under the African Crisis Response Initiative.

-In October 2022, a memorandum of understanding was signed with Liberland, which caused public critics in the country.
+Malawi is the 79th most peaceful country in the world (of 163), according to the 2024 Global Peace Index.